patrickfav/website-favre/codedoc-gen/docs/md/index.md

-# Patrick Favre-Bulle
+# Portfolio

-Work In Progress Website of all my Projects.
+This is a collection of most of my open source projects and articles I wrote the last couple of years.

 > :ToCPrevNext